vnetcon/jdbc-restservlet/README.md

 * ENABLED: 1 endabled all other values disabled

-## Commercial use
-If you want to use this in closed code project or product you can buy a 99 USD license [here](https://vnetcon.com)
-If you think the price is too low or high you can also change the price there :)

-We offer also consulting, online traing and support so you don't need to figure these all out on your own.

 ## sql syntax and parameters
 In short the idea is to contert normal sql to json by with --[json] comment.
 This comment will tell the driver to convert execute the statement as jdbc-rest statement.
 Below is a simple example